csmart/korora-ansible/README.md

 Currently this requires:

-* Fedora Workstation 28 or later
+* Fedora 32 or later (Workstation and base cloud image are both supported)
 * Active Internet connection
 * User with sudo privileges
 * SSH access to remote hosts if not running against localhost